bndnio/concurrency-management/VectorClocks/VectorClocks/README.md

 First let's start with a quick background on Vector Clocks.
 Vector clocks are a tool used in concurrent programming to assist with execution order and traceability.
-At a high level, a Vector clock is a collection of Lamport Logical clocks, each are associated with a particular process (or here, Node).
+At a high level, a Vector clock is a collection of Lamport Logical clocks, each are associated with a particular process (or here, node).
-When Nodes communicate, the send along their Vector Clock, so the receiving node can update theirs.
+When nodes communicate, the send along their vector clock, so the receiving node can update theirs.
-By looking any Node's Vector Clock and comparing it with another's at any moment it time, it can be determined if the have a "Concurrent", "Happens Before", "Happens After", or "Equal" relationship.
+By looking any node's vector clock and comparing it with another's at any moment it time, it can be determined if the have a "Concurrent", "Happens Before", "Happens After", or "Equal" relationship.

 For demonstrational purposes, let's assume some details:
 1. When a Node is initialized, it initialized it's own Vector Clock